Below are common questions we receive about GHC 19, grouped by audience.

 Can I book my flight to arrive prior to GHC or stay a few days after GHC?

 Yes!
 AnitaB.org is happy to accommodate these requests, as there is no additional expense associated with this request.
-You are required to be in Orlando over October 2–4, but we do understand some will want to take advantage of all that Orlando has to offer.
+You are required to be in Orlando throughout October 1–4, but we do understand some will want to take advantage of all that Orlando has to offer.
 Any costs associated with your extended stay will be at your own expense.

 How will I get to the hotel from the airport?

 We suggest you book a taxi/rideshare on arrival.
-Last year, many scholars met up and shared a taxi/rideshare to keep costs down.
+Last year, many scholars coordinated among themselves and shared a taxi/rideshare to keep costs down.
 Please note there is no shuttle service that runs from the airport to GHC hotels.

 Do I have to make my own hotel reservations?